Speech Delay vs. Language Delay — What's the Difference?

 WATCH FOR THESE SIGNALS

-• At 12 months, not responding to their name or simple words like 'no' or 'bye-bye'
+- At 12 months, not responding to their name or simple words like 'no' or 'bye-bye'

-• At 18 months, not pointing to objects or pictures when named
+- At 18 months, not pointing to objects or pictures when named

-• At 2 years, not putting two words together ('more milk,' 'daddy go')
+- At 2 years, not putting two words together ('more milk,' 'daddy go')

-• At 3 years, unable to follow a two-step instruction
+- At 3 years, unable to follow a two-step instruction

-• Difficulty telling a simple story or explaining what happened at school
+- Difficulty telling a simple story or explaining what happened at school

 Why the Difference Matters for Treatment

-A child with a speech delay typically works on articulation: practicing specific sounds, building mouth muscle coordination, learning to produce speech more clearly.
-A child with a language delay needs something different — building vocabulary, strengthening comprehension, expanding sentence structure, practising communication in real-life situations.
+The type of delay shapes the entire approach to therapy.
+A child with a speech delay typically works on articulation: practicing specific sounds, building coordination, learning to produce speech more clearly.
+A child with a language delay needs something different, building vocabulary, strengthening comprehension, expanding sentence structure, practicing communication in real-life situations.

 The exercises look completely different.
 The goals look completely different.
-Which is exactly why a proper evaluation — one that looks at both speech and language — is the essential first step.
+Which is exactly why a proper evaluation, one that looks at both speech and language, is the essential first step.
 You can’t build a roadmap without knowing where the gaps actually are.

 Think of it this way: if your child's glasses prescription is wrong, stronger lenses won't help.
 The same is true here.
 The right therapy, targeted to the right delay, makes all the difference.